Purebred Alaskan Malamute Puppies

 Raw food diet for dogs_: Tinker eating a whole mackerel, more of a prey model diet, I buy by the 30 pound case, a very natural dog food!

-_What to feed my Alaskan Malamute: Raw dog food recipes ...
+_Best Dog Food for Alaskan Malamute: Raw dog food recipes ...

 *Note: Someone Emailed and asked if this is adequate for a cat.
 It is not even remotely close to what a cat needs!*

 In both Canada and the USA, there exists a trend toward a raw or natural or 'BARF' - (Biologically Appropriate Real Food or also Bones And Raw Food) diet for dogs, a term coined in 1993 from the publishing of a book, "Give your dog a bone," by Ian Billinghurst.
 By the end of the 1999, and coinciding with a massive explosion of Internet use, raw diets for dogs, instead of kibble, became more popular, and its popularity continues, today.
-I use mainly raw and a dehydrated raw dog food for traveling.
+I use raw and a commercial, dehydrated raw dog food for traveling.

-Alternatively, the Prey Model Diet uses entire foods (a bunny, a fish, mice, etc - THE ENTIRE BODY of the food item and most people cannot do it due to cost, availability of items, etc. When I use an entire fish for the dogs dinner, for example, that is a prey model diet.
+Alternatively, the Prey Model Diet uses entire foods (a bunny, a fish, mice, etc - THE ENTIRE BODY of the food item - and most people cannot do it due to cost, availability of items, etc. When I use an entire fish for the dogs dinner, for example, that is a prey model diet.
 However a diet of only fish would make any dog sick, eventually.

 If you are interested in acquiring an education into 'dog nutrition' - and quite a few other topics - I have taken several courses from E-Training for Dogs, including ones from their Fitness and Nutrition Diploma - a very, very well-organized institute with many different courses relative to canines (and some equine) subjects.
+Dr Ava Frick, DVM teaches the canine nutritional courses and you can read more about her holistic veterinarian rehabilitation practice and animal nutrition and physical services.
+I've also taken some university, college and other online courses in animal nutrition, and other, areas.

 Intermediate, upward of an hour (scooter/sled ride of a few miles, brisk walk, with a small amount of weight, tracking).
 Endurance is usually reserved for high-end sled dogs, rescue dogs and other activities involving hours of movement, load, etc (some extreme 'pack walks' could also be this category).
 The point is, that each activity requires very different diets - along with the diet appropriate for 'house pet'.